Skyrunners: Production

 The film was shot in New Zealand, at Studio West in West Auckland.

 Promotion

 A teaser trailer for the film was released on DisneyXD.com to promote it.
 On November 13, the song "Low Day", a song for the movie, aired in world premiere on Radio Disney and Disney XD.
 The song is performed by Capra, a band that Kelly Blatz is the lead singer of.
 The song has also been heard in an Expedia commercial.

-The film was released on iTunes in November 17, 2009 (ten days before the film's television premiere) and premiered on Disney Channel on January 17, 2010.
+The film was released on iTunes on November 17, 2009 (ten days before the film's television premiere) and premiered on Disney Channel on January 17, 2010.